rbarbantan/CarND-LaneLines-P1/P3-Traffic-Sign-Classifier/README.md

 ![kernel][image12]
 I tried to get an intuition on the next layers as well, but I have to admit I didn't find any obvious pattern.

-The last thing I tried was to also get a glimpse inside the model itself, so I tried and approach caled *Gradient-weighted class activation mapping* [Grad-CAM](https://nbviewer.jupyter.org/github/rbarbantan/Udacity-CarND/blob/master/P3-Traffic-Sign-Classifier/Traffic_Sign_Classifier.ipynb#Grad-CAM).
+The last thing I tried was to also get a glimpse inside the model itself, so I tried an approach called *Gradient-weighted class activation mapping* [Grad-CAM](https://nbviewer.jupyter.org/github/rbarbantan/Udacity-CarND/blob/master/P3-Traffic-Sign-Classifier/Traffic_Sign_Classifier.ipynb#Grad-CAM).
 It basically tries to visualize the relationship between the last convolution layer activations and the class prediction.